-Atlas will hold three lotteries to enroll students.
 If the number of applicants for each lottery exceeds capacity, Atlas will enroll students randomly, with preference for eligible new students given in the following order:

-- 1. Children of faculty & staff - 2.
-Siblings of students currently enrolled as of the lottery date - 3.
-Students who reside in the 63103 zip code, and - 4.
-Other student applicants
+- 1. Children of faculty & staff

+- 2. Siblings of students currently enrolled as of the lottery date

+- 3. Other student applicants